CaptainZwT/EternityOfTommorrow/README.md

-# EternityOfTommorrow
+# Eternity Of Tommorrow
-A very simple functionality for learning Unity, you control a ship and a enemy ship chases you, and you can shoot it.
+A very simple "game" functionality for learning Unity, you control a ship and a enemy ship chases you, and you can shoot it.